Find Trade Colleges

 50% Freshmen Loans

 The total student population at State Technical College of Missouri is 1,756, which includes 1,544 full-time undergraduates.
-STC has a freshman retention rate of 89%, which is a good sign that once students arrive at the school, they want to stay.
+Students tend to stick around at STC.
+The freshman retention rate is 89%.

-Approximately 50% of the students who attend this school take out loans.
+50% of STC students take out loans to afford college costs.
 The typical student loan amount is $5,406 a year.
 STC has a 1.6% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #5